joshua-gould/aicspylibczi/README.md

 ## Known Issues

-* with read_mosaic if the scale_factor is not 1.0 Zeiss's libCZI will fail to render occasional subblocks within the composite mosaic image.
+* with read_mosaic if the scale_factor is not 1.0 Zeiss's libCZI will, on some files, fail to render certain subblocks within the composite mosaic image.
+It is not currently known if this is an issue with the file or with libCZI.

 ## History